Marilyn Cooper: Life and career

 In 1957, she played Rosalia, a Sharks girl who wants to go back to Puerto Rico ("Puerto Rico, you lovely island"), in the original Broadway production of West Side Story.
 In 1959, she went on to create the ensemble role of Agnes, the leader of the Hollywood Blondes, in the original Broadway production Gypsy.
 Before leaving the show, she briefly understudied the title role of Louise and played the part for one performance without having had an opportunity to rehearse Act 2.
 In 1962, she graduated to a leading role, playing the ingenue in I Can Get It for You Wholesale, opposite Elliott Gould and Sheree North (the show marked Barbra Streisand's Broadway debut at age 19).

 Cooper enjoyed a long career in New York, appearing on Broadway in Hallelujah, Baby!; Golden Rainbow (understudying and going on for Eydie Gorme); Mame (succeeding Helen Gallagher as Agnes Gooch towards the end of the original Broadway run); Two by Two, starring Danny Kaye and Madeline Kahn; the 1971 revival of On the Town as Lucy Schmeeler, the blind date; and in Michael Bennett's Ballroom, starring Dorothy Loudon.

-In 1981, Cooper created the supporting role of Jan Donovan, the wife of Tess Harding's ex-husband, Larry, in the Lauren Bacall vehicle Woman of the Year.
-Although she sang only one song, she effectively stole the show and won critical and popular acclaim, a Tony Award and a Drama Desk Award for performance by a featured actress in a musical.
+In 1981, Cooper created the supporting role of Jan Donovan, the wife of Tess Harding's ex-husband Larry, in the Lauren Bacall vehicle Woman of the Year.
+Although she sang only one song, "The Grass Is Always Greener" (a duet with Lauren Bacall's character Tess), she effectively stole the show and won critical and popular acclaim, along with the Tony Award for Best Featured Actress in a Musical and the Drama Desk Award for Outstanding Featured Actress in a Musical for her performance.
 Cooper toured the United States with Bacall in the national tour of Woman of the Year that followed its successful Broadway run.
 She also reprised her role of Jan Donovan in the national touring production of Woman of the Year, starring Barbara Eden, from April 3, 1984, until September 16, 1984.
 In 1985, Cooper appeared in Neil Simon's female version of The Odd Couple.
 The following season she had a memorable vocal cameo as a radio actress in Simon's Broadway Bound.